Newton’s first law of motion examples are given in the list:

 - A book lying on the table remains at rest as long as no net force acts on it.

 - A moving object does not stop moving by itself.

 - A rolling ball on rough surface or ground stops earlier than on the smooth surface because rough surfaces offer more friction than a smooth surface.
 If there would no force to oppose then the motion of a body than the moving body would never stop.

 Newton’s 1st law of motion definition

 Newton’s first law of motion states that ” A body continues its state of rest or of uniform motion in a straight line provided no net force acts on it.”

-Newton’s 1st law of motion deals with the inertial property of matter therefore newton’s 1st law of motion is known as law of inertia.
+Newton’s 1st law of motion deals with the inertial property of matter, therefore, newton’s 1st law of motion is known as the law of inertia.

 This law consists of two parts i.e, if a body is at rest it will remain at rest until it is acted upon by an external force.